jahaltom/BatchEffect_MCL/README.md

 ### Random: GoEnrich.Random.r

-Same as above except there is no sig results exported, and the clusteres are randomized after the ">=10"  step (prior to "enrichGO").
+Same as above except there is no sig results exported, and the clusteres are randomized.

-* Randomization: Two random cluteres are pulled out and a single random gene from each cluster are swapped.
-This is done 100K times.
+* Randomization: All genes from all clusters are extracted and randomized into a list.
+Then each cluster is repopulated with the randomized gene list, keeping the cluster sizes the same as the original.

 The mean of the best p.adjust for each cluster is recorded.